 Keep Track of Evaluations Over Time

-Keeping records of employee performance evaluation results for each staff member is a great way to track their progress.
-Such records will help you make informed decisions regarding promotions and layoffs that can be backed by objective data.
+Keeping a record of performance evaluation results for each employee is a great way to track their progress.
+Such records will also help you make informed decisions about promotions and layoffs.

 What To Include in an Employee Performance Evaluation?